oukunhei/Discrete-math-project-2/README.md

 - `ElGamal_1.py`: Basic realization of the ElGamal Algorithm
 - `ElGamal_2.py`: Improved the efficiency of finding a generator
 - `ElGamal_3.py`: Improved Security Level
-- `ElGamal_textual1.py`: test running time of the algorithm
+- `ElGamal_textual1.py`: Test correctness and running time for textual messages of the algorithm simply
 - `test_1.py`: test the basic ElGamal_1.py
 - `test_3.py`: test the ElGamal_3.py file
-- `textual2.py`: test the algorithm correctness
+- `textual2.py`: test the algorithm correctness for textual messages

 ### Usage
 ```bash